tryton-vanmeer/tryton-vanmeer.github.io/content/posts/networkmanager-dnsmasq.md

 +++
 title = "NetworkManager's dnsmasq plugin" date = "2021-01-08"
-description = "Using the NetworkManager dnsmasq plugin"
+description = "Using the NetworkManager dnsmasq plugin."
 +++

 NetworkManager in conjuntion with it's built-in local instance of dnsmasq allows for more advanced DNS configuration and opens up some usefull functionality.